senx/warp10-ext-reflector/README.md

 #### WARNING

 This extension is proposed for testing purposes or to be used on a private Warp10 instance.
-If you expose it on a public instance, any user would be able to access your system.
+Expose it on a public instance only with caution.

 Note that `SNAPSHOT` won't be able to work on arbitrary objects you bring to WarpScript with functions of this extension.